-The 2019 Bettencourt Young Researchers Prize was awarded to post-doctoral student Thomas Juan for his work on the functioning of the cardiovascular system.
+The 2019 Bettencourt Prize for Young Researchers was awarded to post-doctoral student Thomas Juan for his work on the functioning of the cardiovascular system.

 Fluid flows and embryonic development